 Be sure to match the corresponding colors between the cables and the terminals.

-The RCA type component video sockets are provided for connection to video output devices.
-If you have a BNC type component video cable, you can alternatively connect through the BNC component video sockets.
+The RCA type component video jacks are provided for connection to video output devices.
 You should also connect the separate audio cable to a suitable audio amplifier.